-(A note at this point: I’m writing from a UK perspective where most children are adopted via the care system, and am aware that elsewhere (eg open adoptions of relinquished babies in the US) this may not apply in the same way.
+A note before we begin: I’m writing from a UK perspective where most children are adopted via the care system, and am aware that elsewhere (eg open adoptions of relinquished babies in the US) this may not apply in the same way.
 No offence is intended, but it is important to acknowledge that many birth parents who have had children removed from their care have chaotic lives and are often unable to respond to contact letters.
 If you’re reading this as a birth parent, you might find this post about letterbox contact from your perspective is more helpful.

-I think it’s that I know her perspective is different.
+I think it’s because I know her perspective is different.
 She cares about them and wants the best for them, but probably wouldn’t cope well with any negativity.
 I don’t want her to worry about them.
 I feel that that’s our job now, and what she needs is just reassurance that all is well and a few appropriate anecdotes.
-I want her to be able to see us as a solution for the children’s problems, and to know that we are coping.
+I’d like her to be able to see us as a solution for the children’s problems, and to know that we are coping.

 This is the format I use: a list of questions that help when I’m faced with the blank page and that ‘I really must write it this week’ feeling.

 - How are they doing at school – what are they enjoying?
 Do they like their teacher(s)?
 Is there a nice quote from their school report you can include?

 - How is their health?
 (I keep this positive and gloss over the trip to A&E!)

 - What are their current hobbies or clubs?
 Are they enjoying football or Brownies or art after school?
 Or do they prefer doing Lego at home?

 - Are there any funny stories to tell?